igupta967937/VacQ-with-ChatBot/README.md

 # VacQ-with-ChatBot
 VacQ shows your Vaccine Priority based on various features using a ML model.
 Our simple Chatbot answers all your health related queries in these troubling times.
+VacQ can be used by both citizens and the organisation who will provide the vaccine.
+User can check their priority no. And Admin can check who all have applied and provide them with vaccine in a proper priority.
 <br>
 <br>
 VacQ folder has the flask web app that implements the ML model.<br>